speedingplanet/bcbsks-vue/labs/lab-01.md

 The component should take two props: `nextLabel` and `previousLabel`.
 They are strings, optional, and should have default values of "Next" and "Previous".
 Use these as the labels on the buttons.

 Attach event handlers to the buttons that activate on a button click.
-For this exercise, have the event handlers log to the console that they were clicked on.
+Add a paragraph below the buttons which changes its message to read "You clicked on the Next button" / "You clicked on the Previous button" as appropriate.

 **STOP HERE**

+## Part 7: Event Testing

+Write test cases to test the event handlers of `NextPrevious`.
+Use either vue/test-utils or testing-library/vue.

-## Part 7: Custom events
+## Part 8: Custom events

 Setting up custom events.